Diuretics are supplements that reduce the amount of water weight that your body is carrying.

 Many diuretics will get rid of a ton of electrolytes as a side effect, which can cause major issues if left unchecked.
 Our top choice, Tevare, not only provided scientifically proven diuretic ingredients but also included electrolytes to replace the ones that might get removed during urination.

-A diuretic is any compound that encourages your body to retain less water.
+Diuretics encourage your body to retain less water.
 There are a variety of pathways that this can be accomplished, and different diuretic supplements take advantage of each of these, but the ultimate goal is always the same: lose more water.

 While “water pills” enjoyed a brief heyday as a popular weight loss supplement, people eventually realized that they did not create sustainable weight loss.